 "Mr. Thomas?" she asked sharply.
 "Here, in Sleepyside?"

-“I know of him,” Mrs. Vanderpoel replied, her eyes narrowing.
-“I need to make a phone call, don’t let him move, and if he does, just shoot him.”
+"I know of him," she replied, her eyes narrowing.
+"I need to make a phone call, don't let him move, and if he does just shoot him."

-The phone call was cryptic and it certainly hadn’t been made to 9-1-1.
-Before Helen ever realized what was going on, Willemina Vanderpoel had taken charge.
-Within five minutes, Bill Regan was there with his hunting rifle.
+The phone call was cryptic, and it certainly hadn't been made to 9-1-1, and before she ever realized what was going on, Willemina Vanderpoel took charge and within five minutes, Bill Regan was there with his hunting rifle.
 He had rope as well and had Mr. Thomas trussed up like her poor ham in no time.

-Mr. Thomas only spoke four words.
-“You’re not Beatrix Belden.”
+Mr. Thomas only spoke one more time.
+"You're not Beatrix Belden."

 "No, I'm not," Helen answered.
 "But I swear, if I ever find out you approached my daughter in any way, you will not have time to live to regret it.
 I may not have the talents she has, but if there is ever a next time, I can take you down with something far worse than a ham."

 The following hour was like watching a police procedural, with Willemina Vanderpoel as the lead detective.
-Helen half-expected the elderly woman to shove Mr. Thomas at the police and utter the phrase “Book him, Dan-o!”
+Helen expected the elderly woman to shove Mr. Thomas at the police any moment, and utter the phrase "Book him, Dano!"

-But it wasn’t the police who finally showed up.
-If Helen had been forced to guess, she would’ve said FBI, but even then she wasn’t sure.
-But her house seemed suddenly populated with people she would never have expected to show up.
-Matthew Wheeler arrived, along with someone he called Mr. Brown and even Frank Lytell, who brought her a new ham.
+But it wasn't the police who finally showed up.
+If she'd been forced to guess, she would've said FBI, but even then, she wasn't sure.
+But her house seemed suddenly populated with people she would have never expected to show up - Matthew Wheeler arrived, along with someone he called Mr. Brown and even Frank Lytell, who brought her a new ham.

 "Let me make some tea," she suggested as she shut the door behind the men.
 "I think you could use it."